 Insulin regulates your body’s blood sugar levels and metabolism, helping your body use the sugar it needs for energy.
 Engaging in sedentary behavior for long periods of time can cause changes to your body, and that may result in insulin resistance and potentially Type 2 diabetes.
 Type 2 diabetes is more common in older adults, but children can be diagnosed with it too.
 There isn’t a cure for it, but physical activity, weight loss and a good diet can help you manage it.

 Sedentary behavior means less movement, so less calories burned.
-It’s recommended that adults and teens do at least 2.5 hours of physical activity per week to lessen the chance for heart disease, but recent studies have shown that only one in five adults and teens get the recommended amount of exercise they should – which may result in weight gain and potentially obesity, an excessive amount of body fat.
+It’s recommended that adults and teens do at least 2.5 hours of physical activity per week to lessen the chance for heart disease.
+But recent studies show that only one in five people get the exercise they should – this can result in unintended weight gain and potentially obesity.

 Certain types of cancer